DRC-JAVA-Bootcamp/bitirme-projesi-begumscakir/README.md

 # Future Project Ideas:
 * Visitors may book therapy sessions based on suitable dates and hours.
 * Visitors and therapists may interact within the application.
-PS- Ethical rules should be considered.
+Ethical rules should be considered.
 * Other therapy approaches and subfields may be added.

 # Reference: